Britain Takes Back Control. Or Does It?

 What will the UK’s relationship with Europe be when the dust has settled?

 At this stage, it’s almost impossible to say.
-The Labour party is still in a level of turmoil more with the majority of the Shadow Cabinet having resigned (or having been sacked in the case of Hilary Benn).
+As of very early on Monday, the Labour party is in turmoil with 11 members of the Shadow Cabinet having resigned.
 The papers are reporting that pro-Remain MPs may attempt to block the decision of the Referendum.
 SNP leader Nicola Sturgeon is also threatening to veto Brexit and is demanding a second Scottish Independence referendum.

 But let’s assume that Brexit goes ahead.
 The more rational Leave campaigners have been at pains to stress the UK’s links with Europe: the more rational European leaders will not risk losing such a big market, especially as Europe moves slowly out of a recession.
 Perhaps the best guess is that the UK will leave the EU (and quite quickly) but will retain some sort of ‘associate’ status.
-This would involve the UK making some contribution to the EU budget, accepting some of its trading rules and doing its best to control immigration with a points-based system, all things which potential Prime Minister-in-waiting, Boris Johnson, had started to discuss publicly… before he was no longer Prime Minister-in-waiting!
-In the best traditions of politics and darkened rooms, a compromise may eventually be reached between Theresa May and her European counterparts – with both sides spinning it as a win.
+This would involve the UK making some contribution to the EU budget, accepting some of its trading rules and doing its best to control immigration with a points-based system, all things which potential Prime Minister-in-waiting, Boris Johnson, has started to discuss publicly.
+In the best traditions of politics and darkened rooms, a compromise may be reached – with both sides spinning it as a win.
 Will it work?
 No one knows; but when the dust finally settles, we may find that ‘out’ was not quite ‘out’ after all.

 If this blog has raised any questions why don't we have a quick chat?